auerswal/pubcloud2020/ex5-ipv6/README.md

 and then use the AWS CLI to retrieve the ENI attributes.

 Basic connectivity works,
-but IPv6 connectivity is broken due to the second elastic network interface.
+but IPv6 connectivity is broken for the jump host due to the second elastic network interface.
 I have adjusted the [`connectivity_test`](connectivity_test) to omit testing the broken parts. :-/